-I am Distinguished Professor of Creative Writing at the University of California, Riverside (UCR).
+I am Distinguished Professor and Chair of Creative Writing at the University of California, Riverside (UCR).

 UCR offers the only Bachelor of Arts in Creative Writing in the University of California system and MFA in Creative Writing and Writing for the Performing Arts.
 The MFA Program offers degrees in Fiction, Poetry, Creative Nonfiction, Playwriting, and Screenwriting.
 To learn more about the university’s MFA Program and Undergraduate Creative Writing program, visit this link.